Intelligent-Systems-Phystech/DARTS-CC/README.md

 3. The resulting models will be stored at your search/mini_fmnist_random directory.

 ### DARTS
-*The first 2 steps are required for neural architecture search and architectures extraction (in terms of the [original DARTS repository](https://github.com/quark0/darts) the archtiecture of the model is charachterized by its genotypes).
-We stored obtained architectures [into configs directory](configs/mini_fmnist_hyper_final), so generally you don't need to run searh, only fine-tuning.*
+*The first 2 steps are required for neural architecture search and architectures extraction (in terms of the [original DARTS repository](https://github.com/quark0/darts) the architecture of the model is characterized by its genotypes).
+We stored obtained architectures [into configs directory](configs/mini_fmnist_hyper_final), so generally you don't need to run search, only fine-tuning.*

 1. run search with [DARTS config](configs/mini_fmnist_hyper_final/fmnist.cfg):
 ```python3 search.py configs/mini_fmnist_hyper_final/fmnist_random.cfg ```